 Harris Tweed Story

 Harris Tweed is a hand woven and hand dyed cloth that can be woven only in the Outer Hebrides of Scotland.
-As one of the most famous cloths in the world it is the only material that is protected by its own act of parliament, The Harris Tweed Authority.
+As one of the most famous cloths in the world, it is the only material that is protected by its own act of parliament.

-The raw material of the Harris Tweed weaver is woolen yarn made entirely from 100% pure new wool in accordance with Harris Tweed Act of 1993.
+The raw material of the Harris Tweed weaver is woollen yarn made entirely from 100% pure new wool in accordance with Harris Tweed Act of 1993.

 Harris Tweed uses the Woollen Method of processing by carding the wool producing a yarn that is soft, light, stretchy and full of air.

 At the present time almost all of the yarn is processed at the Harris Tweed Mills on the island.

 Here the raw wool is converted from fibre to yarn on modern yarn processing machines which scour, dry, oil, blend, card and spin the wool into yarn of the requisite shade, twist and size in preparation for the subsequent processes of warping and weaving.

 In the far north west of Scotland are the Western Isles or Outer Hebrides.
 These islands are an area of unspoiled natural beauty with spectacular scenery, impressive mountain ranges, moorland and miles of golden beaches.

 With only 26,370 inhabitants and 9 people per square kilometre, the Western Isles are one of the least populated areas in Scotland.
 However, these remote islands maintain a unique culture and set of traditions with most communities in the Outer Hebrides, using the Scottish Gaelic language together with English.

 From the tip of Isle of Lewis all the way down to the small islands of Barra and Vatersay is around 240 Kilometres, each rich with wildlife and the rugged landscapes offering great opportunities for the more adventurous visitor.